-Kate is a veteran public school special education teacher, having taught for four in the Quincy public schools as a resource room teacher.
-Kate earned her Master’s degree in Education from the State University of New York and her bachelor’s in Sociology, with a minor in Education, from Hobart and William Smith College.
-She is a licensed General and Special Education Teacher.
+Kate is a veteran public school special education teacher, having taught for years the Quincy public schools as a resource room teacher before joining NEA.
+Kate earned her master’s degree in education from the State University of New York and her bachelor’s in Sociology with a minor in Education from Hobart and William Smith College.
+She is a licensed general and special education teacher.

 Nico is a native Spanish speaker from Argentina.
-He graduated from Gordon College with a Secondary Education and Spanish degree, as well as English as a Second Language concentration.
-He has a Master’s Degree from Endicott College.
-Before coming to NEA, he spent time teaching in both a suburban middle school setting in Danvers and an inner city high school setting in Lynn.
+He graduated from Gordon College with a secondary education and Spanish degree, with an English as a Second Language concentration.
+He has a master’s degree in special education from Endicott College.
+Before coming to NEA, he spent time teaching in Danvers and Lynn.

-Tom graduated from Trinity College with a major in Mathematics and Religion.
-He has been working with high school students for many years as a Track and Cross Country coach.
-Tom graduated from Endicott College with a Masters degree in Special Needs Education.
-He is a licensed Mathematics and Special Education teacher.
+Tom graduated from Trinity College with a double major in mathematics and religion.
+Tom graduated from Endicott College with a master’s degree in special education.
+He has worked with high school students for many years as a track and cross country coach.
+He is a licensed mathematics and special education teacher.

 Adam began his teaching career at New England Academy after completing his Master of Arts in English.
-Prior to entering into the field of teaching, Adam was a copy editor, creative designer and writing tutor.
-Adam earned a B.A. in English from the University of Indiana – Bloomington and a Masters of Arts in Teaching English/English Literature from Salem State University.
-He is a licensed English Teacher.
+Prior to entering the field of teaching, Adam was a copy editor, graphic designer and creative director.
+Adam earned a BA in English from Indiana University Bloomington and a Master of Arts in Teaching English/English Literature from Salem State University.
+He is a licensed English teacher.